-The table below explains the stages that are required by legislation (shown with an asterisk *); the other stages are good practice.
+The table below shows key stages required by legislation (shown with an asterisk*) and key stages that are good practice.

 Establish a 'qualifying body' (a neighbourhood forum if there is no parish council) *

-In non-parished areas, community group applies to planning authority.
+Only necessary in non-parished areas.
+Community group applies to planning authority.

 Establish a neighbourhood area *